firebird-finance/firebird-docs/docs/ama/cdoama.md

 **GoldenGatsby (CDO finance)**

-not really, alpha (and alpaca by extension) users borrow money from an interest bearing pool to get yield leverage while paying borrowing fees and sustaining liquidation risks junior tranche users in our case do not pay senior tranche users to "borrow" since we recognise the risk/return tradeoff
+Not really, Alpha (and Alpaca by extension) users borrow money from an interest bearing pool to get yield leverage while paying borrowing fees and sustaining liquidation risks junior tranche users in our case do not pay senior tranche users to "borrow" since we recognise the risk/return tradeoff

 **vSalocin**